-The amount of cash contributed, A description of any property contributed, a.
-The goods and services have insubstantial value, or b.
+- 1. The amount of cash contributed, - 2.
+A description of any property contributed, - 3.
+Whether the foundation provided any goods or services to the donor, and - 4.
+A description and a good-faith estimate of the value of any goods or services the foundation gave in return for the contribution, unless: - a.
+The goods and services have insubstantial value, or - b.
 A statement is included that these goods and services consist solely of intangible religious benefits.